woywoy123/AnalysisG/docs/source/tools/multithreading.rst

 Known Issues and Limitations
 _____________________________

-The above code works just fine on Linux operating systems, however MacOS and Windows might throw errors regarding EOF.
+The above code works just fine on Linux operating systems, however MacOS and Windows might throw errors regarding EOF (End Of File).
-This is because both operating systems require a ``__main__`` to be defined prior to running any multi-threading instances.
+This type of error seems to occur in both operating systems because the ``__main__`` declaration defines the entry point of a program, which is required to launch python multi-threading instances.
 A possible solution would be to implement something like shown below:

 .. code-block:: python